Paratii-Video/paratii-js/docs/paratii-ipfs.md

 Contains functions to interact with the IPFS instance.

-    import { ParatiiIPFS } from 'paratii-lib'
+    import { ParatiiIPFS } from 'paratii-js'
     paratiiIPFS = new ParatiiIPFS({})

 It is also available as `ipfs` in `Paratii` instances:

-    import Paratii from 'paratii-lib'
+    import Paratii from 'paratii-js'
     paratii = new Paratii()
     paratii.ipfs // is a ParatiiIPFS instance